IgnitionBoulder/2015week1/deliverables/README.md

 a certain attribute (eg. "src" or "style"), followed by an equal sign, and then values in quotation marks.
-If we want to set our font to Arial, for example, we would do it as follows (can be any random opening and closing tag): <"p" "style="font-face:Arial""> [text] </"p"> (without the quotation marks, with the exception of the ones after immediately after the equal sign.
+If we want to set our font to Arial, for example, we would do it as follows (can be any random opening and closing tag): <"p" "style="font-face:Arial""> [text] </"p"> (without the quotation marks, with the exception of the ones immediately after the equal sign.

 **What are forms?**
 Forms are used to collect data from external source in the form of an input.
 This includes things like